zacharyhanna/SPOW-BDOW-introgression-scripts/README.md

 scaffold18 506 -1:0 -1:0 0:1 1:2 -1:0 0:1 0:17 -1:0 0:1 -1:0 0:1 -1:0 -1:0 -1:0 -1:0 -1:0 0:2 -1:0 0:2 0:1 -1:0 0:2 0:2 0:4 0:6 0:2 -1:0 -1:0 -1:0 0:1 0:2 1:2 1:2 1:52 1:1 1:2 -1:0 0:1 -1:0 -1:0 -1:0 0:1 -1:0 -1:0 -1:0 -1:0 -1:0 -1:0 -1:0 1:3 -1:0 0:6 1:1 1:2
 scaffold18 520 0:1 -1:0 -1:0 1:2 -1:0 0:1 0:19 -1:0 0:3 -1:0 0:1 -1:0 -1:0 -1:0 -1:0 -1:0 0:2 -1:0 0:2 0:1 -1:0 0:2 0:2 0:4 0:7 0:1 -1:0 -1:0 -1:0 0:1 0:1 1:2 -1:0 1:52 -1:0 1:2 -1:0 0:1 -1:0 -1:0 -1:0 0:1 -1:0 -1:0 -1:0 -1:0 -1:0 1:1 -1:0 1:3 -1:0 0:6 1:1 0.67:3
 ```
-Output is "spotted owl ancestry percentage:coverage for sample at site (number of sequences)".
+Each space-separated field after the scaffold and position fields is "Spotted Owl ancestry percentage:coverage for sample at site (number of sequences)".
-Ancestry percentage is between 0 and 1 and is the percentage of the sequences that support the spotted owl allele at this fixed site.
+Ancestry percentage is between 0 and 1 and is the percentage of the sequences that support the Spotted Owl allele at this site fixed between our Spotted and Barred Owl reference sequences.
 "-1:0" is output for no data for a sample at a site
 ### 6. Sliding window calculation
 Usage example: